What do fleas look like?

 How do I get rid of fleas?

 Montgomery Exterminating provides effective flea control for properties in and around Tulsa and the Grand Lake area.
 Our treatments focus on areas where fleas hide, including lawns, shrubs, and tall grasses.
-Learn more about our flea control services and visit our home pest control page to find out how you can bundle flea control with an ongoing pest control program and save!
+Learn more about our flea control services and visit our home pest control page to find out how you can bundle flea control with an ongoing Tulsa, OK pest control program and save!

 Helpful Flea Articles